Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 You now should see the file manage.py among the other files of the project.

-Before runing the project, confirm that the password set for PostgreSQL root user is: ```password```, eventually if your password is different, go to the setting.py file inside the folder python_django_project\python_django_proj6_Al.taCucinaTest\ACTest-project\ACTest
+Before runing the project, confirm that the password set for PostgreSQL root user is: ```password```, eventually if your password is different, go to the setting.py file inside the folder: python_django_project\python_django_proj6_Al.taCucinaTest\ACTest-project\ACTest.
-- In the line 94 of the setting.py file, change the field 'PASSWORD' with your PostgreSQL root user password and save the file.
+In the line 94 of the setting.py file, change the field 'PASSWORD' with your PostgreSQL root user password and save the file.

 ### 3.2 - Now you can run the project.
 - Run the full command below: